Angela Downey: Provincial

 Downey also lined out with Leinster in the Gael Linn sponsored inter-provincial camogie championship.
 In all she won ten inter-provincial titles with her province.

 Retirement

-At the time of her retirement, Downey's haul of twelve All-Ireland medals was surpassed by only two other all-time greats, Úna O'Connor and Kathleen Mills.
+At the time of her retirement, Downey's haul of twelve All-Ireland medals was surpassed by only two other players, Úna O'Connor and Kathleen Mills.
 In 2004, Downey was named in the left corner-forward position on a special team picked to celebrate the centenary of the Camogie Association of Ireland.
 Downey boycotted the presentation in protest at the absence of her sister Ann from the team.
 Angela is a teacher at Grennan College in Thomastown, County Kilkenny.